felixcameron17/python-sorting/README.md

 Insertion sort is similar to bubble sort, it works by moving a value backwards on a list until it reaches a value that is smaller than it.
 This is a far more optimised version of bubble sorting as it only has to run through the list once, but it can take longer for each value.
 It is also a bit more challenging to code but not too difficult.

-no extra libraries are needed besides pytest (if you want to test it). the only other libraries being used are random and time which are built in
+no extra libraries are needed besides matplotlib and pytest (if you want to test it). the only other libraries being used are random and time which are built in